 In fact, Singaporeans are quite creative with these towers.
 Make sure you ask around when ordering a drink, as you can usually get anything you want in one.
 One day we hope to get a sugarcane juice tower.

-25. Have a Free Workout at an HDB Flat
+32. Have a Free Workout Outside an HDB Flat

 You’ll quickly notice the HDB buildings in Singapore.
 They all look practically the same.
 This is the government’s solution to the lack of housing in Singapore.
 It worked exceptionally well, allowing 4.5 million people to live in a geographically small city with a low rate of homelessness.